 Currently only the top 2 or 3 ranking websites in search results achieve the required “good” score in most of the Core Web Vitals metrics according to the analysis by Searchmetrics.

-One notable exception to the general trend of the early findings was Google-owned YouTube, which was currently found to rank high in searches despite performing poorly for the Core Web Vitals related to speed of loading and responsiveness.
+One notable exception to the general trend of the early findings was Google-owned YouTube, which currently ranks high in searches despite performing poorly for the Core Web Vitals related to speed of loading and responsiveness.
 This may change when the update officially rolls out in June, but YouTube might possibly be gaining an advantage from its strong brand recognition which is helping it overcome individual negative usability issues.

 On the other hand, online encyclopaedia, Wikipedia, currently performs well for all the Core Web Vitals metrics – it might be a good example of the type of user experience others should be aiming for.
 Its good scores are related to its lightweight approach to web design, using mainly text and optimised images and the fact that it avoids using too much dynamic content such as ads which can jump around on the page and create a negative experience.